-Eight out of 10 people experience back pain, typically between the fourth and sixth decades of life.
-It is one of the most common health complaints, second only to headache.
-Although it can affect any area of the spine, it most often occurs in the lower back, or lumbar region.
+Approximately eight in ten people experience back pain.
+It is one of the most common health complaints, second only to the headache.
+Although it can affect any area of the spine, it most often occurs in the lower back, or the lumbar region.

 It’s important to understand that the level of pain does not always “match up” with the degree of injury.
 In other words, muscle spasms in the back can be incapacitating, whereas a herniated disc may only cause a moderate amount of pain.
 Certain instances warrant medical attention, such as:

 Most back pain can be successfully treated without surgery.
-If conservative treatment fails, or if you have difficulty standing or walking, you may be a candidate for surgery.
-Dr. Stieber is a leader in the use of minimally-invasive surgical techniques with advanced expertise in restoring mobility to the back and helping his patients return to activity and an improved quality of life.
+If conservative back pain treatment fails, or if you have difficulty standing or walking, you may be a candidate for surgery.
+Dr. Stieber is a leader in the use of minimally-invasive surgical techniques with advanced expertise in restoring mobility to the back and helping his New York patients return to activity and an improved quality of life.